CarolinaYo/js-password-gen-cy/README.md

 This application must be able to process inputs prompting:
 * User's input of length desired for the password
-* Certain criteria such as the inclusion of: **upper case, lower case, numbers, special characters,** to build a strong password.
+* Certain criteria such as the inclusion of: **uppercase, lowercase, numbers, special characters,** to build a strong password.

 Language used:
 * Html